BMFL OFFICIAL RULEBOOK 1.4

 Section 9: Beginning Possession

-When taking possession of the football at the beginning of the game, the beginning of a half, following a touchdown and conversion, following a touchback, or following a safety, the team offense will be given possession of the football at their own 10 yard line.
+When taking possession of the football at the beginning of the game, the beginning of a half, following a touchdown and conversion, following a touchback, or following a safety, the team offense will be given possession of the football 5 steps from their own goal line.

 Subsection 9.1 Snapping